docker/docs/docker-hub/registry-access-management.md

   * WSL 2 requires at least a 5.4 series Linux kernel  (this does not apply to earlier Linux kernel series)
  * Under the WSL 2 network, traffic from all Linux distributions is restricted (this will be resolved in the updated 5.15 series Linux kernel)

-  Also, Registry Access Management operates on the level of hosts, not IP addresses, that can be bypassed if a user manipulates their domain resolution, such as by running Docker against a local proxy or modifying their operating system's `sts` file.
+  Also, Registry Access Management operates on the level of hosts, not IP addresses.
+Developers can bypass this restriction within their domain resolution, for example by running Docker against a local proxy or modifying their operating system's `sts` file.
 Blocking these forms of manipulation is outside the remit of Docker Desktop.